Functional Programming in Python: When and How to Use It

 49

-This is a convenient way to avoid placing an otherwise unneeded function into the namespace.
+This may be a convenient way to avoid placing an otherwise unneeded function into the namespace.
 On the other hand, it may be a little harder for someone reading the code to determine your intent when you use lambda instead of defining a separate function.
 As is often the case, it’s a balance between readability and convenience.

 Calling reduce() With an Initial Value